gleam-lang/website/language-server.md

 you can run `:TSInstall gleam` to get syntax highlighting and other tree-sitter features.

+### What About Mason?
+Gleam's toolchain comes bundled with everything in a single binary, including the LSP.
+This means if you install Gleam using Mason, Neovim gets a second version of Gleam, which can lead to version conflicts between your editor and your actual build.

+Because of this, it is recommended to just add the manual configuration line above using `lspconfig`.

 ## VS Code

 Install the [VS Code Gleam plugin](https://marketplace.visualstudio.com/items?itemName=Gleam.gleam).